 8. Make your own custom kitchen island.

 This one requires a bit more effort, but in a small space, a custom island can be easier to fit than a standard size.
 Julia and Bruno prove that it can be done inexpensively and beautifully.
-They made their island from butcher block counter and IKEA trestle legs.
+They made their island from a butcher block counter and IKEA trestle legs.

 Have a small kitchen?
 How have you created counter space?
 Let us know in the comments!